-From a diverse and evolving practice my process is based on wrapping, enfolding an object, a space or across a surface, as a cathartic method in finding a way through, a connectivity through time as a means to come to terms with our societal compliancy, double standards and loss, through the use of everyday, single use and throw away materials.
-Throughout there is a minimal, repetitive and colourful playfulness, which can be accepted on its own merits, but the work also invites a deeper reading and personal engagement to unravel your individual interpretation.
+I have a diverse and evolving practice, based on the process of wrapping or enfolding an object, alternatively a space or across a surface, as my cathartic method in finding a way through to reach a personal understanding.
+When one integrates one’s body and mind in an artwork it can lead to a clarity of thought pertaining to today’s complacency with its double standards and loss.
+To achieve this, I use a range of everyday, single-use and throw-away materials to act for the discarded, overlooked and for the lack of accountability for this waste.
+Throughout there is a minimal, repetitive and colourful playfulness, which can be accepted on its own merits, but my work also invites you to unravel your own interpretation.

-Originally from a corporate design background with a BA in Information and Editorial Design; this ingrained attention to detail, of extracting and reinterpreting the underlying value of a corporation, has now been adapted into my sculptural conceptual, yet emotive practice on social, political and enviromental issues.
+Originally from a corporate design background with a BA in Information and Editorial Design; this ingrained attention to detail, of extracting and reinterpreting the underlying value of a corporation, has now been adapted into my practice.

 As a member of the collective, Art for Social Change I have started implementing pop-up site specific installations around Kent in response to the silent but worried voices in society over social and environmental issues.